mgwalker/pottery-projects/projects/coffee-mug.md

 give it a bit of water to help it relax.

 {% image "images/coffee mug/built.jpg" "" "Coffee mug with handle attached" %}

+In addition to cleaning the mug, which went pretty well since the handle survived really well, I carved my signature stylized giraffe in relief into the two sides of the mug.
+Depending on how it turns out, this could become my favorite mug ever.

+{% image "images/coffee mug/cleaned.jpg" "" "Coffee mug with a stylized giraffe carved in relief" %}